AndyQ/Transcribe/README.md

 # Transcribe

-Transcribe is a combination of a Vue front end app and a Flask backend server that uses a combination of FFMpeg, yt-dlp (a fork of youtube-dl), and Whisper.cpp (https://github.com/ggerganov/whisper.cpp) to create a transcription of audio (wav,mp3, etc), video(mp4, mkv, etc) and YouTube videos.
+Transcribe is a Flask server app that uses a combination of FFMpeg, yt-dlp (a fork of youtube-dl), and Whisper.cpp (https://github.com/ggerganov/whisper.cpp) to create a transcription of audio (wav,mp3, etc), video(mp4, mkv, etc) and YouTube videos.

 The transcription can be viewed and listened to  within a generated webpage, and for YouTube vidoes a side-by-side player is shown.
 The playback is matched to the transcription (see screenshots).